Sections of time-like twistor spaces with light-like or zero covariant derivatives: Frame fields of neutral vector bundles of rank 4 with flat metric connections

 Suppose $m=4$ and that $E$ is the tangent bundle $T\!E^4_2$ of $E^4_2$.
 Let $h$ be the metric of $E^4_2$ and $\nabla$ the Levi-Civita connection of $h$.
 Then the curvature tensor $R$ of $\nabla$ vanishes.
-Therefore, referring to the above discussions and noticing the remark after Theorem~\ref{thm:JDW}, we obtain
+Therefore, referring to the above discussions, we obtain